NarayanaMurariG/DAA-Project-1/README.md

 The output is as follows:

-(venv) narayanamurari@MacBook-Pro-16 src % python ImageQuilting.py test.png 3 3 20 T
+(venv) narayanamurari@MacBook-Pro-16 src % python ImageQuilting.py test.png 3 3 20
 <br>
 Number of arguments: 5 arguments.
 <br>